uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 ## Adding Markdown Editor

 In this section, we will integrate a **Markdown editor** so that users can write content in Markdown format and see it rendered as HTML in the browser.
-We'll use the popular npm package `marked` for parsing Markdown content and converting it to HTML.
+We'll use the popular NPM package `marked` for parsing Markdown content and converting it to HTML.

 ### Steps to Add the Markdown Editor: